Quidge/asteroids/outline.md

 * player
 * status (game running, game ended, etc; default is null (running)
 * elapsedGameTime (total gametime that has been 'stepped'
+* stages: holds the array of game stages
-* stage: holds the current 'stage' or 'level' that the player is on
+* currentStage: holds the current 'stage' or 'level' that the player is on

 #### Methods:
 * animate
   * runs if actions this.status != null